University of Boyacá: History

 Additional buildings on the campus are also an academic agora, a central square, and a sports area comprising two multiple courts.
 This space is complemented by a Coliseum with a capacity of 1,000 people; It has a multipurpose court, gym, and aerobics room.
-In 2011, the University inaugurates a sports campus with more than 36,000 m², designed for the practice of sports such as tennis, football, volleyball, basketball, microfutbol, and athletism, among others.
+In 2011, the university inaugurates a sports campus with more than 36,000 m2, designed for the practice of sports such as tennis, football, volleyball, basketball, microfutbol, and athleticism, among others.